Paleocene–Eocene Thermal Maximum: Methane clathrate release

+It was estimated in 2001 that it would take around 2,300 years for an increased temperature to diffuse warmth into the sea bed to a depth sufficient to cause a release of clathrates, although the exact time-frame is highly dependent on a number of poorly constrained assumptions.
+Ocean warming due to flooding and pressure changes due to a sea-level drop may have caused clathrates to become unstable and release methane.
+This can take place over as short of a period as a few thousand years.
+The reverse process, that of fixing methane in clathrates, occurs over a larger scale of tens of thousands of years.

 Ocean circulation

 The large scale patterns of ocean circulation are important when considering how heat was transported through the oceans.
 Our understanding of these patterns is still in a preliminary stage.
 Models show that there are possible mechanisms to quickly transport heat to the shallow, clathrate-containing ocean shelves, given the right bathymetric profile, but the models cannot yet match the distribution of data we observe.
 "Warming accompanying a south-to-north switch in deepwater formation would produce sufficient warming to destabilize seafloor gas hydrates over most of the world ocean to a water depth of at least 1900 m."
 This destabilization could have resulted in the release of more than 2000 gigatons of methane gas from the clathrate zone of the ocean floor.
+The timing of changes in ocean circulation with respect to the shift in carbon isotope ratios has been argued to support the proposition that warmer deep water caused methane hydrate release.
+However, a different study found no evidence of a change in deep water formation, instead suggesting that deepened subtropical subduction rather than subtropical deep water formation occurred during the PETM.

 Arctic freshwater input into the North Pacific could serve as a catalyst for methane hydrate destabilization, an event suggested as a precursor to the onset of the PETM.